Meet regulatory, framework, and standards obligations with Okta Identity Governance

 While the specifics of each regulation, framework, and standard vary, the Identity-related requirements overlap significantly and tend to address three main areas: Identity security, access controls, and separation of duties.

-As adversaries focus greater attention on attacking Identity systems — including leveraging stolen credentials — organizations must implement strong security measures that help prevent malicious access to applications, data, and other resources.
+As adversaries focus greater attention on attacking Identity systems — including leveraging stolen credentials — organisations must implement strong security measures that help prevent malicious access to applications, data, and other resources.

 Because of these attacks, many regulations, frameworks, and standards specify controls pertaining to password strength and frequency of change, multi-factor authentication (MFA), federated access through secure systems, and more.